 Purchasing Your Freehold

-Freehold refers to the permanent ownership of leasehold property or land.
-If you own the freehold, it means that you own the building and the land it stands on as well as being responsible for setting leaseholder terms and managing the maintenance and upkeep of the building.
+Freehold refers to the permanent ownership of property or land.
+If you own the freehold, you own the building and the land it stands on.
+You are also responsible for setting leaseholder terms and managing the maintenance and upkeep of the building.

 For an instant and accurate estimation of the value of your freehold, try our Freehold Purchase Calculator.